holon-holon/uni-units/Octave/Instructions.md

 hitting tab twice.
 Alternatively, you can read through phys1001.m to find out the constants and functions.

-Let's say we wanted to use the Biot-Savart law
+Let's say we wanted to use the Biot-Savart law (as a formula):

 	B = (m0/4pi)*(q*vxr-hat/r^2)

-and we know what q, v and r are:
+and we know what q, v and r are (for the purpose of this example):

 	q=constantChargeElementary
 	v=[3,4,5]